 Still, strictly speaking, Å has two museums – the world’s only Stockfish Museum and the Norwegian Fishing Village Museum.
 These two museums lay next to each other, and you can easily walk between them.

 The Stockfish Museum tells how stockfish became a vital export industry in Lofoten, and you’ll get to learn how the Arctic cod (called “skrei” in Norwegian) becomes stockfish.
-You can either walk around on your own or get a guide that will tell you more about the process.
+You can either walk around on your own or get a guide to tell you more about the process.

 The Norwegian Fishing Village Museum is the main reason for visiting Å. It is an open-air museum covering a large part of Å, including seven museum buildings built during the 1800s that you can walk inside.
 You can visit the old post office, the local shop, fisherman’s house, boathouse, blacksmith, and the fish oil factory.